chr15m/roguelike-browser-boilerplate/README.md

 Once you have published you will want to tell people about your game.
 Some places you can announce your game:

+ * Announce your game in the [Roguelike Browser Boilerplate community](https://itch.io/t/934173/games-made-with-rbb).
  * Tag your game with #roguelike when you upload it to Itch.io.
  * [reddit.com/r/roguelikedev](https://reddit.com/r/roguelikedev) (please read the rules before posting).
  * The #advertise-releases channel on the Roguelikes Discord channel.